-(b) If a claim asserted by the contractor concerning a contract awarded under these Rules cannot be resolved by agreement, the contract manager or his designee shall, after receiving a written request by the contractor for a decision, issue a written decision.
+- (b) If a claim asserted by the contractor concerning a contract awarded under these Rules cannot be resolved by agreement, the contract manager or his designee shall, after receiving a written request by the contractor for a decision, issue a written decision.
 The decision shall be made no more than 90 days after receipt by the contract manager of all necessary information from the contractor.
-If the contractor fails to furnish necessary information requested by the contract manager or his designee shall proceed to decide the claim and may, in his discretion, deny all or part of the claim because of the failure to furnish necessary information.
-During an appeal of a claim decision, the contract manager in support of the claim.
-Before issuing the decision the contract manager shall review the facts relating to the claim and obtain necessary assistance from legal, fiscal, and other advisors.

-(c) The time for issuing a decision under (b) of this section may be extended for by the contract manager or his designee for up to 60 additional days if the claim concerns an amount in excess of \$50,000.
+If the contractor fails to furnish necessary information requested by the contract manager, the contract manager or his designee shall proceed to decide the claim and may, in his discretion, deny all or part of the claim because of the failure to furnish necessary information.
+During an appeal of a claim decision, the contractor may not rely on or introduce information that the contractor failed to furnish to the contract manager in support of the claim.
+Before issuing the decision the contract manager shall review the facts relating to the claim and obtain necessary assistance from legal, fiscal, and other advisors. - (c) The time for issuing a decision under (b) of this section may be extended for by the contract manager or his designee for up to 60 additional days if the claim concerns an amount in excess of \$50,000.
 If the contract manager or his designee determines that good cause exists for a second extension, he may extend the time for issuing a decision under (b) of this section for up to 90 additional days after the first extension.
 The contact manager shall notify the contractor in writing that the time for the issuance of a decision has been extended and of the date by which a decision shall be issued.
-Notwithstanding the foregoing, if the contractor's claim is the subject of a federal or state civil or criminal investigation, the time for issuing a decision of such investigation.

-(d) The contract manager or his designee shall furnish a copy of the decision to the contractor by certified mail or other method that provides evidence of receipt.
-The decision shall include

-- (1) a description of the claim;

-- (2) a reference to the pertinent contract provisions;

-- (3) a statement of the agreed upon and disputed facts;

-- (4) findings of fact about the claim;

-- (5) a determination of any amount payable;

-- (6) a statement of reasons supporting the decision; and

-- (7) a statement substantially as follows:
+Notwithstanding the foregoing, if the contractor's claim is the subject of a federal or state civil or criminal investigation, the time for issuing a decision on the claim shall be automatically extended until 90 days after the conclusion of such investigation. - (d) The contract manager or his designee shall furnish a copy of the decision to the contractor by certified mail or other method that provides evidence of receipt.
+The decision shall include - (1) a description of the claim; - (2) a reference to the pertinent contract provisions; - (3) a statement of the agreed upon and disputed facts; - (4) findings of fact about the claim; - (5) a determination of any amount payable; - (6) a statement of reasons supporting the decision; and - (7) a statement substantially as follows: